Patrickslide/sdm_2023/README.md

 - **Ensemble Modeling**, joining all the results of the different algorithms to produce a more accurate prediction of distributions.
 - **Future Estimations**, if given the adequate settings concerning how the environment is expected to change.

+The future conditions were taken from WorldClim, choosing scenario's SSP126 and SSP370 of the algorithm EC-Earth3-Veg, the best performing for simulation on European territory.

+A second script named *sdm_multiple_species.Rmd* does the same tasks but working with more complex data, composed of multiple species of bats.

 ## pictures      ##

-This folder contains images which where produced using the models (outcome, references and much more).
+This folder contains images which where produced using the models (outcome, references and much more) for bats belonging to the genus "Myotis", as demonstrated in *sdm_multiple_species.Rmd*.

-They were all produced by me, using R and Python's plot functions.
+They were all produced by me using R and Python's plot functions and represent an example of the output you are expected to obtain.

 ## resources     ##